Trish Clowes’ My Iris

 Chris Montague is widely recognised for his skills as a guitarist and composer.
 As a founder member of Troyka he has garnered a reputation for his distinctive approach to the guitar and has gained much acclaim for his contribution to many contemporary recordings.
 Chris’ new trio ‘Warmer than Blood’ with Kit Downes on piano and Ruth Goller on bass released its debut album in 2020 on Whirlwind recordings.
 He was born in Gateshead and began playing guitar at an early age.
 Some of the musicians and bands Chris has worked with have included; Troyka, Squarepusher, Benny Greb’s Moving Parts, Janek Gwizdala, Monocled Man, Charlie Watts, Django Bates, Shinya Fukumori, BJ Cole, Colin Town’s Blue Touch Paper, Nick Smart’s Trogon, Trish Clowe’s Tangent and My Iris.

-James studied jazz percussion at the Royal Academy of Music, with Trevor Tomkins and Martin France as his drum tutors, graduating in 2009 with a 1st class degree.
+James Maddren studied jazz percussion at the Royal Academy of Music, with Trevor Tomkins and Martin France as his drum tutors, graduating in 2009 with a 1st class degree.
 Today he is one of the most in-demand drummers on the jazz scene playing with many artists and ensembles, including the Gwilym Simcock Trio, Kit Downes Trio, Marc Copland/Stan Sulzman Quartet, Julian Arguelles Quartet, Ivo Neame Quartet, Martin Speake Quartet, Satori and Phronesis.

 Full – £16